 Qualified Disability Expenses Withdrawal Log

-The determination as to what is a Qualified Disability Expense is the responsibility of the Account Owner or Authorized Individual.
-If you use your IAble account assets for non-qualified expenses, the earnings portion of the withdrawal will be treated as income, so it will be federally taxed at your tax rate, and will be subject to a 10% federal tax penalty.
+If you use your IAble account assets for non-qualified expenses, the earnings portion of the withdrawal will be treated as income; it will be federally taxed at your tax rate and will be subject to a 10% federal tax penalty.
 Any earnings on contributions are not subject to Iowa state income tax, which means your Account assets grow free of current Iowa income tax and are Iowa state tax-free if withdrawn.
 If you are not an Iowa taxpayer, consider any state tax or other benefits that may be available by investing in your home state’s ABLE program.

 For more information about qualified expenses, please refer to our Plan Disclosure Booklet.